subquery/documentation/contributing.md

-# Contributing to the SubQuery project
+# Contributing To SubQuery

 Welcome and a big thank you for considering contributing to this SubQuery project!
 Together we can pave the way to a more decentralised future.

+**This documentation is actively maintained by the SubQuery team.
+We welcome your contributions.
+You can do so by forking our GitHub project and making changes to all the documentation markdown files under the `docs` directory.**

 What follows is a set of guidelines (not rules) for contributing to SubQuery.
 Following these guidelines will help us make the contribution process easy and effective for everyone involved.
 It also communicates that you agree to respect the time of the developers managing and developing this project.
 In return, we will reciprocate that respect by addressing your issue, considering changes, collaborating on improvements, and helping you finalise your pull requests.

 ## Code of Conduct

 We take our open source community projects and responsibility seriously and hold ourselves and other contributors to high standards of communication.
-By participating and contributing to this project, you agree to uphold our [Code of Conduct](https://github.com/subquery/subql/blob/contributors-guide/CODE_OF_CONDUCT.md).
+By participating and contributing to this project, you agree to uphold our [Code of Conduct](https://github.com/subquery/subql/blob/main/CODE_OF_CONDUCT.md).

 ## Getting started